foundriesio/ota-dashboard/README.md

 The `secretKey` for the `devices` JWT, can also be stored in a separate file.
 In that case, define the `JWT_SECRET_FILE` env variable pointing to the file.

+You need to have an [OTA API](https://github.com/foundriesio/ota-api) service up and running, and need the URL for such service.

 ## Run

 ### Development